 Having this in mind, we asked ourselves:

 What would happen to the performance of TLT if we avoid periods of high volatility?
-In order to test this, we created a simple trading strategy:
+In order to test this, we created a simple trading strategy with the following trading strategies:

 Bond MOVE Index and TLT trading strategy – backtest